bartTC/pip-check/README.rst

     # Do not show packages where their version is up to date:
     $ pip-check --hide-unchanged

+    # Show the pip command to update all major/minor packages
+    $ pip-check --show-update

 Changelog
 ---------

+v2.2 (2018-02-18):
+    - New command ``--show-update``
+    - Minor UI improvements.

 v2.1 (2018-02-18):
     - Complete new architecture.
 It now calls ``pip`` directly and parses